bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 ```

 {{< mnote up=6 >}}
-Hugo’s server is configurable and can also show a private preview under a public URL.
-But it's **not** a full-fledged web server.
+Hugo’s server is configurable and can also show your site under a public URL and an arbitrary port.
+But it's **not** a full-fledged web server and can't handle a lot of traffic.
+The server is **only** useful for private previews.
 {{< /mnote >}}

 The HTML pages are rendered into memory and the site is served under <http://localhost:1313> by default.